Consultation, Exploring Options, Impact Assessment, and Unintended Consequences

 - Attempts to reduce sports injuries might well generate poor health as a result of reduced physical activity.

-- Expensive railway safety might increase fares and charges and so divert traffic to more dangerous urban roads.
+- Expensive railway safety might increase fares and so divert traffic to more dangerous urban roads.

 - Research has shown that exposure to 'fake babies' (that cry, urinate and require to be fed around the clock) leads to higher rates of teenage pregnancy.